 • Honors Program

 While other colleges devote three or four days to new-student orientation, Eckerd dedicates three whole weeks to it.
-New students take one for-credit class, spending the rest of their time getting to know other students, the campus, and St. Petersburg.
+Students attend a for-credit class in the morning and spend the rest of their time getting to know other students, the campus, and St. Petersburg.
 Autumn Term is one reason Eckerd was named to a list of just 13 “Institutions of Excellence in the First College Year,” issued by the Policy Center on the First Year of College.

 Teachers and friends